iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.0/report.md

 > Hahaha!
 So funny thing, I just installed the app thinking this would work...
 No wonder it didn't work!
 I never noticed this was an app made only for the state of Virginia!
 I'm in Florida where these cases are 😵😵💫💫...
 But it seems like an easy interface to use, and wish Florida could develop something like this.
 And even if they did, I would really hope people would give honest reports, but that may just be wishful thinking.
 I know my people, Floridians are crazy!🤦🏾‍♀️<br> :date: __2020-09-04 04:28:33__

-> Would be five stars but It would be rad if the app didn't send a weekly notification that notifications are on.
-I about soil myself Everytime.<br> :date: __2020-08-27 23:15:04__

 #### 3-star reviews